-Many factors can cause changes in brain chemistry.
+Many factors can cause changes in brain chemistry and function.
 Your doctor will try to determine the cause of the delirium by running tests relevant to your symptoms and medical history.

 Depending on the cause of the delirium, treatment may include taking or stopping certain medications.

 In older adults, an accurate diagnosis is important for treatment, as delirium symptoms are similar to dementia, but the treatments are very different.